MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-N-Miscellaneous/part-135-Implementation-Havana-Act-2021/section-135.2.md

 (4) Spouse.

+*Other incident:* A new onset of physical manifestations that cannot otherwise be readily explained.

 *Qualifying injury to the brain.* (1) The injury must have occurred in connection with war, insurgency, hostile act, terrorist activity, or other incidents designated by the Secretary of State, and that was not the result of the willful misconduct of the covered individual; and

 (2) The individual must have:

-(i) An acute injury to the brain such as, but not limited to, a concussion, penetrating injury, or as the consequence of an event that leads to permanent alterations in brain function as demonstrated by confirming correlative findings on imaging studies (to include computed tomography scan (CT), or magnetic resonance imaging scan (MRI)), or electroencephalogram (EEG);
+(i) An acute injury to the brain such as, but not limited to, a concussion, penetrating injury, or as the consequence of an event that leads to permanent alterations in brain function as demonstrated by confirming correlative findings on imaging studies (to include computed tomography scan (CT) or magnetic resonance imaging scan (MRI)) or electroencephalogram (EEG); or

 (ii) A medical diagnosis of a traumatic brain injury (TBI) that required active medical treatment for 12 months or more; or

-(iii) Acute onset of new persistent, disabling neurologic symptoms as demonstrated by confirming correlative findings on imaging studies (to include CT, MRI), EEG, physical exam, or other appropriate testing, and that required active medical treatment for 12 months or more.
+(iii) Acute onset of new persistent, disabling neurologic symptoms as demonstrated by confirming correlative findings on imaging studies (to include CT or MRI), or EEG, or physical exam, or other appropriate testing, and that required active medical treatment for 12 months or more.

-*Other incident:* A new onset of physical manifestations that cannot otherwise be readily explained.
+[87 FR 38984, June 30, 2022, as amended at 88 FR 4726, Jan.
+25, 2023]